story-branch/story_branch/README.md

 be switched automatically to the newly created branch.
 If you aren't checked out on **master** `story_branch` will throw an error.

+## Aliases

+You can also run story branch using the following aliases.

+    git story

+    git story-branch

+    story-branch

 ## Roadmap

 * Allow usage of both `.story_branch` and `~/.story_branch` to store